Legal research methodology

 The third module, taught by Anne-Lise Sibony, will be devoted to introducing interdisciplinarity.
 The starting point will be the question ‘What can lawyers use contributions from other disciplines for?’
 Drawing on the knowledge acquired in the first two modules and the guidance provided in the third part of the course, students will read interdisciplinary scholarship and be guided to identify postures, research questions, methods and tools that can be used by legal scholars.
 Examples will be drawn from the economic analysis of law, the behavioural analysis of law and empirical legal studies.
 Other interdisciplinary areas may be covered, depending on academic guests of the Louvain Global College of Law and the Doctoral School.

 Finally, the fourth module is dedicated to writing.
 This is a unique opportunity to discover how to use AI to improve your writing skills.
 This will be invaluable in particular for the research note (work on the dissertation support seminar in Q2) and, of course, when writing the dissertation itself.
 This module is organised in partnership with the team responsible for the 'Planning, writing and revising academic writing' research project.
-After a brief presentation of the module during the course, the module itself will take place online.
-The module must be completed for the examination grade to be validated.
+Some writing tips will be offered during the course.
+Students will have to complete learning activities online.
+These must be completed in order to register for the exam.

 Teaching methods